|

 is possible.
 And for having lived it we can affirm that so

+it is.
 We have once again settled to our places in the turbulent

 world of civilization that runs, runs ... while the certainty